anBertoli/go-microservice-project/README.md

 var bookingService booking.Service

+// Wire the service with the middlewares.
+Note that each time we reassign the
-bookingService = booking.SimpleService{store, logger, "https://bank-endpoint"}
+// Service variable and we re-use it in the next middleware. bookingService = booking.SimpleService{store, logger, "https://bank-endpoint"}
-bookingService = booking.AuthMiddleware{authenticator, bookinService}
+bookingService = booking.AuthMiddleware{authenticator, bookingService}
 bookingService = booking.NewMetricsMiddleware(metrics, bookingService)

-// The method call will pass through (in order): the metrics middleware, the
+// The method call will pass through (in order):
+// - the metrics middleware
+// - the authentication middleware
-// authentication middleware and eventually the core booking service. res, err := bookingService.BookRoom(ctx, userID, roomID, people) if err != nil {
+// - the core booking service.
+res, err := bookingService.BookRoom(ctx, userID, roomID, people) if err != nil {
     // ...